logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 I read roughly a book a month this year, mostly nonfiction, and a few stand out.

 First, [How to Change Your Mind: The New Science of Psychedelics](https://www.goodreads.com/book/show/36613747-how-to-change-your-mind).
 This blew my mind.
 In addition to being a comprehensive history of psychedelic culture and research, it significantly influenced my mental model of how brains work in general.
+I strongly recommend it.
 Here are a few representative passages -- because they're *good*, NOT just because I need to pump up my word count (8,000 here I come!).

 On anxiety and depression:
 > We should think of the two disorders as “fraternal twins”: “Depression is a response to past loss, and anxiety is a response to future loss.”
 Both reflect a mind mired in rumination, one dwelling on the past, the other worrying about the future.
 What mainly distinguishes the two disorders is their tense.